Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 If you're running either **Ubuntu**, **Fedora** or **Mac OS X** you already have OpenSSL installed!

+**Ubuntu:**
+For the use of encryption in the Event Machine it is necessary to install the package libssl-dev

+		sudo apt-get install libssl-dev

 ### ImageMagick

 To install ImageMagick on **Ubuntu**, run the following: